audreysmith-porch/hello-world/README.md

 My first repository
 Hi everyone!

-THis is my first repository.
+This is my first repository.
 I am so excited to learn more!